zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         }
     }
     ```
 4. In the same `build.gradle` file, add the necessary dependencies for your service.
-If you use java enabler from the Giza artifactory it is sufficient to add the following code block to your `build.gradle` script, bacause the published artifact contains also the enabler dependencies from other software packages:
+If you use the Java enabler from the Giza Artifactory, add the following code block to your `build.gradle` script:

     ```gradle
     implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
     implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"
     ```
+    **Note:** The published artifact from the Giza artifactory also contains the enabler dependencies from other software packages.

-    If you are using artifactory other than Giza, you have to provide the dependencies manually in your service build.gradle script as follows:
+    If you are using artifactory other than Giza,  manually provide the following dependencies in your service `build.gradle` script:

     ```gradle
     implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
     implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"
     implementation libraries.eureka_client
     implementation libraries.httpcore
     implementation libraries.jackson_databind
     implementation libraries.jackson_dataformat_yaml

     providedCompile libraries.javax_servlet_api
     compileOnly libraries.lombok
     ```

     **Notes:**
     * You may need to add more dependencies as required by your service implementation.
     * At time of writing this guide, the dependency libraries versions are as sated above.
 You may need to adjust the versions depending on your service requirements.
     * The current ZoweApimlVersion is '1.1.12'.

 5. In your project home directory, run the `gradle clean build` command to build your project.
-Alternatively you may run `gradlew` to use the specific gradle version that is working with your project.
+Alternatively. you can run `gradlew` to use the specific gradle version that is working with your project.

 ### Maven guide